Cavalcade: North America

+The rodeo grand entry is a short form of mass riding for ceremonial purposes, where officials, rodeo queens, and many of the competitors enter the riding arena to be introduced at the beginning of each evening’s event.
+Such performances usually are combined with presentation of flags, music, and playing of the national anthem.

+At a powwow grand entry, the dancers who will perform enter the competition grounds in full regalia in a processional format that respects the traditions of indigenous people.
+An eagle feather staff with deep spiritual meaning begins the procession, followed by the American flag and other flags, often carried by military veterans.
+Dancers enter in sequence based upon the relative status of the event, and elders enter before younger people.
+Once everyone has entered, there is an invocation, and a Native drum group usually performs a Flag Song and a Veterans’ Song.

 Mexico

 Sonora

 In Sonora, cavalcades are regular annual events in March and October.

 On 26 through 28 October 2007 the Governor of Sonora, Eduardo Bours, and the regional Cattlemen's Association led a cavalcade of approximately 7,000 cowboys who were primarily from the local area, the state of Sonora, some other Mexican states and several western U.S. states.
 The cavalcade was called Remontando El Río Sahuaripa 2007, and the route covered 61 kilometers.
 Beginning in Sahuaripa, the group traveled south following the river upstream, through the municipality of Arivechi, passing the banks of the Cajon de Onapa Reservoir Lake, and ending in the village of Guisamopa.
 The cowboys and horses were fed and supplied by an elaborate "Chuck Wagon" system.
 That cavalcade is the focal end stage of the 500 km Cabalgando por Sonora from the Río Sonora to the Sierra Alta.

 Chihuahua

 In Chihuahua, two separate cavalcades commemorate the history of the Mexican Revolution and Francisco (Pancho) Villa.